 Several strategies can facilitate the adoption of AI within utilities.

-First, fostering a culture of innovation and digital transformation is paramount.
-Utility companies need to invest in employee training to build AI capabilities and cultivate a workforce that embraces change rather than fears it.
-Creating cross-functional teams, not only within IT, dedicated to AI implementation can facilitate collaboration and knowledge sharing across departments.
+- cultivate a workforce that embraces change rather than fears it create cross-functional teams, not only within IT, dedicated to AI implementation

-Collaboration and partnerships with third-party technology providers and industry experts can accelerate AI adoption in utilities.
+3. Collaborate and partner with third-party technology providers and industry experts to accelerate AI adoption.
 External expertise, versus building out full in-house teams, can help utilities access AI solutions without significant investment, accelerating the implementation process and mitigating risks.

 Are you ready to explore how artificial intelligence can fit into your business but aren’t sure where to start?
 Our AI experts can guide you through the entire process, from planning to implementation.
 Talk to an expert